brajevicm/pictogram/README.md

 ## Project Demo

-> To showcase this project in action we will provide a simple Angular application which will be hosted on GitHub Pages.
+> To showcase this project in action a React application will be provided.

 > This project will be hosted on Heroku.